pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/TransUNet/README.md

 ### 5. Train/Test

 - Run the polyaxon file "polyaxonfile.yaml".
-To run the training comment line 32 of the file and uncomment line 31 of the file, and set or change the different hyperparameters.
+To run the training, comment line 32 of the file and uncomment line 31 of the file, and set or change the different hyperparameters.
     - `--vit_name`: pretained model used.
     - `--dataset`: Dataset to train
     - `--base_lr`: Learning rather